 Unlike other psychedelic drugs, PCP is considered to be moderately addictive, and there is some threat of developing psychological issues.

 Ketamine is a precursor to PCP and was synthesized for the same purpose, as an anesthetic for use in surgeries.
 It can cause sedation and memory loss as a side effect and was later restricted to veterinary use.
 Its recreational drug it causes similar effects to PCP and it, too, has a low to moderate addiction potential.

 Dextromethorphan, or DXM, is the one drug on this list that the most people have tried without knowing it.
 DXM is a common active ingredient in a cough suppressing medicines like Vicks, NyQuil, Robitussin, and many others.
 At high doses, it can cause dissociative hallucinogenic effects like PCP or ketamine.
 However, it is less likely to cause addiction or dependence.

 Marijuana does not make the top 10 despite the fact that it is widely used and some psychologists consider it as a psychedelic drug.
 However, the number one defining attribute is that a psychedelic’s primary action is to alter cognition or perception.
 While marijuana may do this in some situations, it is primarily used for mood-heightening and relaxing effects.

-If you are struggling addiction or drug abuse of any kind, call Ocean Breeze Recovery at 855-960-5341 any time to learn more about starting the road to recovery.
+If you are struggling addiction or drug abuse of any kind, you are not alone.
+Psychedelic drugs are often used alongside more dangerous substances with serious side effects and withdrawal symptoms.
+If you or someone you know could use help battling the disease of addiction, call Ocean Breeze Recovery at 855-960-5341 anytime to speak with our dedicated addiction professionals and to learn more about starting the road to recovery.